BrooksLabUCSC/flair/.github/ISSUE_TEMPLATE/issues-with-running-flair.md

 6. `conda env create -f misc/flair_basic_conda_env.yaml`

 **What happened?**
-Please paste the whole error message using backtick quotes

 ```
-like so.
+Please replace this text with the whole error message
 ```
 We know it's ugly but we promise it helps us solve problems faster.